convoo/login-fire/README.md

 ## Signing Out

-To sign out, access the login-fire element and call its signOut function.
+To sign out, access a `login-fire` element and call its `signOut` function.

 Example:

 ```html